kyma-project/kyma/docs/tutorials/52-observe-application-metrics.md

 ## Prerequisites

-- You have a cluster with Kyma 2.0 or higher.
-- You have installed Kyma 2.0 or higher locally with the Monitoring module.
 - You have defined the kubeconfig file for your cluster as default (see [Kubernetes: Organizing Cluster Access Using kubeconfig Files](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/)).

 ## Steps